vovkkk/sublime_git_syntaxes/README.md

     editor = "sublime_text -n -w --command toggle_menu --command toggle_tabs"

+## SFAQ
+### Aren’t there similar packages for those syntaxes?
+Why another one?
+Why not contribute into existing one?
+I’ve [tried](https://github.com/adambullmer/sublime_git_commit_syntax/pull/1) with no luck, no any feedback.
+So this package is an attempt (the first one, in fact) to bring all related syntaxes in one place.

+### But what about Git, GitSavvy and many others?
+Those packages add integration in an IDE fashion — so you call git from-within Sublime Text.
+This package does an opposite thing — make stuff more readable whenever you call ST from-within git, so ST remains an editor with extra features rather than IDE.

+### Are you interested in pull requests or collaboration in general?
+Sure, absolutely.

+### What is ‘s’ in SFAQ for?
+<b>S</b>upposedly frequently asked questions.

+### Do you even push-up?
+Nope.

 ## Credits
 * Base for Config definitions is borrowed from <https://github.com/textmate/git.tmbundle>